Broken Countries

 Came and made a home for you and me

-One little bag was all he could take when his family gathered and held a wake
+One little bag was all he could take when his family held an “American wake”

-Germany was a broken country, just some broken little principalities
+Germany wasn’t even a broken country, just some broken little principalities

 Found a place to worship free